-I am a software engineer on the Fedora Engineering team at Red Hat, Inc., who lives in northeastern Ohio.
+I am a software engineer on the Community Platform Engineering team at Red Hat, Inc., who lives in northeastern Ohio.
 My research interests include programming language theory, type theory, category theory, and logic.
 I want to work hard to better the state of the software engineering industry by making use of these fields.

 I love learning about ways of improving and advancing computer science and software engineering.
 I spend a large amount of my time reading about type theory, category theory, and logic, along with applications of all of these, such as Idris, PureScript, Haskell, and Coq.

 When I'm not contributing to Open Source Software or reading about my research interests, I am usually taking pictures, playing chess, talking on the ham radio bands, or playing with my german shephard dog, Skye.
 Or, of course, doing homework.
 I have also recently taken a strong interest in linguistics, so you might find me hiding behind an open Linguistics book, or studying a language such as Latin or Spanish.
 In the future, I hope to learn about categorial linguistics -- applying type theory and category theory to linguistics.
-In addition to the above, I love swing and blues dancing and learning other kinds of dances.
+In addition to the above, I love swing and blues dancing.

 In 2004, I passed my amateur radio exam and became an amateur radio operator.
 In 2012, I passed the next test and became a general-class amateur radio operator.
 In 2014, I became an ARRL-accredited Volunteer Examiner.
 In 2017, I finally obtained my extra-class license.